niklaushirt/ibm-aiops-deployer/README.md

 >		- Policies for Incident creation
 >		- Custom Alert View
 >
+> #### ⚠️ **This method creates an in-cluster installation**
+>
+> - It's way faster
+> - You don't have to install all the tooling locally
+> - You don’t need a connection to the cluster during the installation (fire and forget)
+>
+> 🤓 So this could basically be done from an iPhone or iPad

+> ❗DEPRECATED❗:
 >  - **IBM Concert**
 >  - **IBM Concert Demo Content**
 >